West Lakes Shore, South Australia: Schools and recreation

 West Lakes Shore R-7 School is located on Edwin Street and caters for children from Reception to Year 7.

-West Lakes Sports Club Inc, located on the East side of Bartley Tce was established in 2002 and is home to the Henley & Grange Baseball Club, SMOSH West Lakes Senior and Junior Football Club, Port Adelaide Softball Club, Current Affairs Group and the West Lakes Social Club, and is also available to the public for functions and dining.
+West Lakes Sports Club, located on the East side of Bartley Tce was established in 2002 and is home to the Henley & Grange Baseball Club, SMOSH West Lakes Senior and Junior Football Club, Port Adelaide Softball Club, Current Affairs Group and the West Lakes Social Club, and is also available to the public for functions and dining.

 Club West Lakes (previously known as The Lakes Sports and Community Club) was built in 1986 and is home to the West Lakes Bowling Club, Tennis Club, and Croquet Club.
 Combined it has over 800 members.

 RowingSA and the West Lakes Aquatic Centre are based on the lakefront, alongside Military Road.
 Each year during March, the Centre hosts the annual Head of the River Carnival.

 With access to the waters of West Lakes and with generally flat terrain, various sporting organisations conduct triathlons around the streets and in the lake.
 Usually these triathlons are held in the autumn months.